ammen99/clang-format-auto-infer/README.md

 *   **Change Minimization** 📊: The fitness function for the genetic algorithm is based on minimizing the `git diff --shortstat` output (total insertions and deletions) after applying `clang-format`.
 *   **Interactive Plotting** 📈: Optionally visualizes the fitness evolution of the genetic algorithm using `matplotlib` (use `--plot-fitness` to enable).
+*   **Parallelization** ⚡: Utilize multiple CPU cores by creating temporary copies of the repository and running fitness calculations in parallel.
 *   **Graceful Termination** 🛑: Supports `Ctrl-C` to gracefully stop the optimization process and return the best configuration found so far.
 ## Installation
 ### Prerequisites 🛠️